Physics-50/Module-1/docs/week4.md

 4. visual representation of your experimental setup: Is your photo or schematic clear and free of visual distractions?
 Is there a scale bar included?

 5. aesthetic clarity: Are all displayed objects (e.g. text, images, data points, lines) large enough to be visible and not pixelated?
-Was some consideration given to "salience" and "simplicity"? ([described here](plotting-guide#plotting-the-example-data)) Is the figure laid out in a way that flows well and is easy to follow?
+Was some consideration given to "salience" and "simplicity"? ([described here](plotting-guide#plotting-the-example-data){:target="_blank"}) Is the figure laid out in a way that flows well and is easy to follow?